by Jason Wasserman, MD PhD FRCPC, reviewed on June 1, 2020

 The two most common histologic types of adenocarcinoma in the stomach are:

-Grade is a word pathologists use to describe how different the cancer looks compared to the normal tissue in that location.
-Because most adenocarcinomas develop from from the precursor condition intestinal metaplasia (which looks like small bowel), the grade for adenocarcinoma of the stomach is actually is based on how different the cancer cells look compared to the cells in the small bowel.
+Grade is a word pathologists use to describe the difference between the tumour cells and normal, healthy tissue.
+Because most adenocarcinomas develop from from the pre-cancerous condition intestinal metaplasia (which looks like small bowel), the grade for adenocarcinoma of the stomach is actually is based on how different the cancer cells look compared to the cells in the small bowel.

-The normal small bowel is made up of small round structures called glands.
+The normal, healthy small bowel is made up of small round structures called glands.
 For this reason, adenocarcinoma is given a grade based on how much of the tumour is made up of glands:

 Nerves are like long wires made up of groups of cells called neurons.
 Nerves send information (such as temperature, pressure, and pain) between your brain and your body.
 Perineural invasion means that cancer cells were seen attached to a nerve.